SofiaValan/SofiaValan/README.md

 ## About Me

 - 👋 Hi, I’m @SofiaValan
-- 🖥️ I have been working as a Data Analyst for the last three years.
+- 🖥️ I have been working as a Data Analyst for the last five years.
 - 🌱 I’m currently learning Machine Learning models to switch to Data Science.
 - 💞️ I love to find new ways to automate my tasks with coding.
 - 📫 You can reach me out: